serinat/guessing-game/README.md

 -game.js file contains the Javascript portion of index3.html.

+UPDATE 1/17/16

+-First pair programming exercise: work on a partner's code using a separate branch then push updates/changes to branch, merge branch with master, then pull to master

+-Added game functionality by encapsulating functions

+-Removed alerts so that answers to questions are on webpage using DOM

+-My partner is Stephanie Lopez: https://github.com/sllopez

 TROUBLESHOOTING/issues:

 -At first I had problems getting the counter to function.
 It wouldn't count the first question after answering correctly.
 I resolved this by moving the counter before the alert.